ElryGH/docker-FMD2/README.md

 A Dockerized FMD2 (Apline Linux with Wine) using VNC, noVNC and webSocketify to display GUI on a webpage.

-For people coming from the original Repo by [Banh-Canh](https://github.com/Banh-Canh), </br> you can just replace the image path and it should keep your favorites, downloads & settings.
+How to for people coming from the original Repo by [Banh-Canh](https://github.com/Banh-Canh):

+Shut down your current Container, back up your settings, replace the imagepath and start it back up with </br> `--force-recreate`

+## Warning
+Do not change the Download path inside FMD2, we have a script to move files to the output volume.

 ## Docker Compose
 ```yaml